 The family of the late Mrs. Dollie C. Reid has entrusted her final care to the staff at C.C.
 Carter Funeral Home, Inc.

-To send flowers to Mrs. Dollie C. Reid's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Dollie C. Reid, please visit our floral store.